crypticplank/MorseEngine/README.md

 # MorseEngine

-A morse code encoder and deconder with bultin javascript eval for morse code.
+A morse code encoder and decoder with bultin javascript eval for morse code.

 # JavaScript Eval with morse